huginn/huginn/docker/multi-process/README.md

     POSTGRES_PORT_5432_TCP_ADDR
     POSTGRES_PORT_5432_TCP_PORT

-Its recommended to use an image that allows you to create a database via environmental variables at docker run, like `paintedfox / postgresql` or `centurylink / mysql`, so the db is populated when this script runs.
+It is recommended to use an image that allows you to create a database via environmental variables at docker run, so the db is populated when this script runs.
+The offical images of the mentioned databases all support this.

-If you do not link a database container, a built-in mysql database will be started.
-There is an exported docker volume of `/var/lib/mysql` to allow persistence of that mysql database.

-__NOTE:__ If you do not export the volme, or use a linked database container, you cannot update Huginn without losing your data.

 Additionally, the database variables may be overridden from the above as per the standard Huginn documentation: